nku-zhichengzhang/ZhichengZhang.github.io/_pages/about.md

 ---

 #### Bio
-I'm a fourth-year PhD student from [Nankai University](https://www.nankai.edu.cn/), advised by [Prof. Jufeng Yang](https://cv.nankai.edu.cn/) of Computer Vision Lab.
+I'm a final-year PhD student from [Nankai University](https://www.nankai.edu.cn/), advised by [Prof. Jufeng Yang](https://cv.nankai.edu.cn/) of Computer Vision Lab.
 Before that, I received my bachelor’s degree from [Xidian University](https://www.xidian.edu.cn/) in 2021.

 #### Research
 My research interests include computer vision and deep learning, particularly focusing on **Video Generation** and **Multimodal LLM**.
-You can find my CV here: [CV](../assets/pdf/CV_Nankai_University_PhD_2026_ZhichengZhang_cn_en.pdf) and [Webpage](/cv/).
-Moreover, please feel free to make any suggestions.
+Please feel free to make any suggestions.
 You can contact with me in following ways:

 <p align=center>